In the “last quarter,” accept who you are, and who you are not

 Watching King Charles deliver the Throne Speech in Canada’s Parliament the other day reminded me of a brief moment in university when I thought I might want to be Prime Minister of this vast, complex, and sometimes ungovernable land.

-Now in my “last quarter,” I look back on that bit of youthful nonsense and realize I lacked talent, predisposition, upbringing, connections, oratorical skills, confidence, and personality ruthlessness.
+Now in my “last quarter,” I look back on that bit of youthful nonsense and realize I lacked talent, predisposition, upbringing, connections, oratorical skills, confidence, and ruthlessness.

 Other than that, I was perfect for the job.